EndPointCorp/end-point-blog/2012/03/16/cache-expiration-railsadmin.html.md

 ### Fragment Caching

-When a page can't be fully cached, I might cache a view shared across the application.
-In the example below, the shared view is included in the layout – it's generated dynamically but the data does not change often, which makes it suitable for fragment caching.
+When a page can’t be fully cached, I might cache a view shared across the application.
+In the example below, the shared view is included in the layout—​it’s generated dynamically but the data does not change often, which makes it suitable for fragment caching.

 ```ruby
 <% cache "navigation" do -%>